janpetzold/az104-learning/README.md

 https://learn.microsoft.com/azure/app-service/troubleshoot-diagnostic-logs

-VM Scale Sets and Availability Sets combined with Managed Disk have a defined SLA of 99.95%
+VM Scale Sets and Availability Sets combined with Managed Disk have a defined SLA of 99.95%.
+Scale sets for themselves are used to scale based on load and have no impact on SLA.

 30 days is default retention period of virtual machine backups in the default backup policy (Recovery Service Vault)

+Recovery Service Vault and all resources need to be in the same region

+Recovering files via Azure Backup from a VM requires a specific script to browse & recover files (as part of File Recovery).

+Azure Backup supports VMs and File Servers but not Azure SQL (PaaS), they have their own (automated) backup mechanism.

 Before deleting a Recovery Service Vault, all items in the soft delete state must be removed (soft delete enabled by default)